lingxiao/lingxiaoling.me/README.md

 [FIXED]	2. blog page completely unreadable on mobile:
 		1. too much space to the left and right: find way to flood the whole page on mobile. the whole thing is fatter
-			- the problem is that its' very hard to diagnose this [NOT FIXED] 2. font is too big. space between fonts is too big: find way to
+			- the problem is that its' very hard to diagnose this [FIXED] 2. font is too big. space between fonts is too big: find way to

 ## Plan ##